lucasmarbatista/crop_match_slip_js/README.md

 ![match-slip-tutorial-image-12](images/picture-12.png)

 3. Choose the browser of your choice.
-   Note: in this tutorial will use the Google Chrome browser.
+   Note: In this tutorial, we will use the Google Chrome browser.

 4. Click "Select Input PDF" and select the Match Slip PDF file.